kubermatic/docs/content/kubermatic/master/tutorials_howtos/CCM_migration/_index.en.md

 controller managers and the Kubernetes documentation explain how to migrate from in-tree to out-of-tree CCM, KKP itself needed a mechanism to allow users to migrate their clusters to the out-of-tree implementation, as detailed below.

+### Support and prerequisites

-The CCM/CSI migration is supported only for the following providers so far:
+The CCM/CSI migration is supported only for the following providers:
-* Openstack
+* OpenStack:
+  * [Required OpenStack services and cloudConfig properties for the external CCM][openstack-ccm-reqs]
+  * [Required OpenStack services and cloudConfig properties for the CSI driver][openstack-csi-reqs]
-* vSphere
+* vSphere: vSphere 7.0u1 is required for CCM/CSI migration

-{{% notice note %}}
-The latest vSphere CSI driver [release](https://vsphere-csi-driver.sigs.k8s.io/releases/v2.3.0.html) does not support Kubernetes 1.22, hence it is **not** possible to *upgrade* already migrated vSphere clusters to Kubernetes 1.22, *migrate* existing vSphere 1.22 clusters, and *create* new vSphere clusters with Kubernetes 1.22 (new clusters are by default controlled by the external CCM).
-{{% /notice %}}
+  * Make sure to check [the prerequisites for installing the vSphere Container Storage Plug-in][vsphere-csi-reqs] before starting the migration
+  * Make sure to check the [considerations for migration of In-Tree vSphere Volumes][vsphere-csi-considerations] before starting the migration

 ### Enabling the external cloud provider